callmeed/trivia_factory/README.md

 # Trivia Factory

-Ruby gem for creating sample trivia/test questions.
+Ruby gem for creating tons of sample trivia/test questions.
 Intended for use in specs (like Faker) or apps that need questions.

+Originally part of a sports trivia app I had that was somewhat popular (Hat Trick), this gem uses tables of data (in CSV form) to create random questions.

 ## Installation